Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 • c)

-Take any and all other necessary measures to enable the General Secretariat to fulfill its responsibilities.
+take any and all other necessary measures to enable the General Secretariat to discharge its responsibilities.

 Article